 - You need to service it before you go

 - Trains in Sweden don’t let you transport a bike unless it is inside a bag.
 It can be a royal pain to carry around that bike bag.
-Try carrying it around before you commit to this idea.
+Try carrying it around the block where you live before you commit to this idea.

 - When you finally arrive at your destination, where do you put that bag while biking?

 I have biked most of my trips on two road bikes.

 I deliberately picked metal frames, as they should resist dents and airline cargo abuse better than carbon fiber.